Home / Third Party Tools / Microsoft Teams / Teams Meetings: Presenter checklist

 • Settings checks

-• Is your microphone, video and audio working? (you will be prompted to check these when you first join the session.
+• Is your microphone, video and audio working?
+(You will be prompted to check these when you first join the session.)

-• Check you have given presenter rights to any co-moderator and/or guest speaker
+• Check you have given presenter rights to any co-moderator and/or guest speaker.

-• Choose whether you want participants to be able to speak or be seen in the session
+• Choose whether you want participants to be able to speak or be seen in the session and adjust meeting options accordingly.

 • Welcome message – provide a slide with the session start time and participant instructions to check their settings and equipment.